georgelza/Polaris_Pg_Flink/README.md

 ### Notess

 During the startup cycle of our PostgreSQL datastore's, they will go through their standard bootstrap process which happens to include creating a database.
-If you want to create some personal bits, modify this process then you are able to place your desired SQL inside postgresql-init.sq which is mapped/moutned into the PostgreSQL container and run at startup.
+If you want to create some personal bits, modify this process then you are able to place your desired SQL inside `postgresql-init.sql` which is mapped/moutned into the PostgreSQL container and run at startup.

 For our datastore used for Shadowtraffic, I've placed SQL in the above script to create the following 2 tables, they will be used as target tables for ShadowTraffic and also be our source tables for Apache Flink CDC (note, I could have opted to simply have ShadowTraffic create these tables itself, but I like to do things more in line with how things happen in a production realm).
 For now these tables are located in a database called `demog` inside the `public` schema.